eXept Software AG Logo

 o timeToNextTimeout

-return the delta-T (in millis) to next timeout, or nil if
+return the positive delta-T (in milliseconds) to the next timeout,

 o timerInterrupt